yecril71pl/cpp-docs.pl-pl/docs/standard-library/array-class-stl.md

 ### <a name="remarks"></a>Uwagi

-Zwraca funkcję elementu członkowskiego `N`.
+Funkcja elementu członkowskiego zwraca `N`.

 ### <a name="example"></a>Przykład